Bodily Injury Liability (BIL)

 If you have unlawfully been denied bodily injury liability insurance or have a genuine bodily injury liability claim, but your claim was denied in bad faith by the other’s driver’s auto insurance company, it is important to hire an experienced car insurance lawyer in Tampa.

-Contact Germain Law Group at (813) 835-8888 or submit an online form to schedule a consultation about your automobile insurance claim in Tampa, Florida.
+Contact Germain Law Group, P.A. at (813) 835-8888 or submit an online form to schedule a consultation about your automobile insurance claim in Tampa, Florida.

 Attorney Michael B. Germain uses his knowledge and skill to ensure his clients are properly compensated following an automobile insurance claim, including bodily injury liability (BIL), personal injury protection (PIP), and uninsured motorist (UM) claims.